jorgejch/nevekit/README.md

 The project is at it's inception phase.
 Great moment to throw in your 2cs.

-Also, for the most part, do this in your head.
+Also, for the most part, do something like this in your head.

 ```
 $ sed -i 's/offers/will offer/g' README.md